Disjunctive normal form: Maximum number of conjunctions

+Each DNF of the e.g. formula $(X_1 \lor Y_1) \land (X_2 \lor Y_2) \land \dots \land (X_n \lor Y_n)$ has $2^n$ conjunctions.

 Computational complexity

-The Boolean satisfiability problem on conjunctive normal form formulas is NP-hard; by the duality principle, so is the falsifiability problem on DNF formulas.
+The Boolean satisfiability problem on conjunctive normal form formulas is NP-complete.
+By the duality principle, so is the falsifiability problem on DNF formulas.
 Therefore, it is co-NP-hard to decide if a DNF formula is a tautology.

-Conversely, a DNF formula is satisfiable if, and only if, one of its conjunctions is satisfiable; this can be decided in polynomial time.
+Conversely, a DNF formula is satisfiable if, and only if, one of its conjunctions is satisfiable.
+This can be decided in polynomial time simply by checking that at least one conjunction does not contain conflicting literals.

 Variants

 An important variation used in the study of computational complexity is k-DNF.
 A formula is in k-DNF if it is in DNF and each conjunction contains at most k literals.